vircadia/vircadia-docs-sphinx/docs/source/create/entities/zone-entity.rst

 Bloom
 ^^^^^

-The bloom effect is used to make bright areas glow.
-This effect could be used to make streetlight at night appear like they are actually illuminating light.
+The bloom effect is used to make bright areas and objects glow.
+For example, this effect could be used to make a streetlight at night appear like it is illuminating light.
 It has the following properties:

 +------------------------+---------------------------------------------------------------------------------------------+